The only side effect of our nontoxic natural medicine is feeling better.

-In addition, several research studies have been published with results of before-and-after diagnostic tests using radioisotopes which prove statistically that blood flow improves following chelation.
-Copies of those published reports are available from ACAM, (refer to the order blank at the end of this booklet).
-Regardless of blood flow studies, if claudication is relieved if angina becomes less bothersome, and if physical endurance or mental acuity improves, such benefits would be quite enough to justify EDTA chelation therapy.
+In addition, several research studies have been published with results highlighting before-and-after diagnostic tests that use radioisotopes which prove statistically that blood flow improves following chelation.
+Copies of those published reports are available from ACAM.
+Regardless of blood flow studies, if claudication is relieved, if angina becomes less bothersome, and if physical endurance or mental acuity improves, such benefits would be quite enough to justify EDTA chelation therapy.
 Quality of life and relief of symptoms are far more important than the results of laboratory tests.

 What about bypass surgery?

 Most important, cardiovascular surgery does nothing to arrest or reverse the underlying disease which exists in varying degrees throughout the body.
 It is at best a piecemeal “cure” for a system-wide problem.
-Bypassing a restricted portion of the body’s blood vessels can have little lasting benefit when the same degenerating condition which caused the most extreme blockage at one or two sites must of necessity be taking place everywhere, throughout the circulatory network.
+Bypassing a restricted portion of the body’s blood vessels can have little to no lasting benefit when the same degenerating condition which caused the most extreme blockage at one or two sites must, of necessity, be taking place everywhere throughout the circulatory network.